janhemmi/uwa_neuroecology_group/index.md

 <div class="tiles">
 <div class="tile">
   <h2 class="post-title">Our Aim</h2>
-  <p class="post-excerpt">Our aim is to understand visual information processing and how animals see their world. <br><br>Our multidisciplinary group aims to understand and reconstruct how small eyes and small brains are able to reliably and efficiently process vast amounts of visual information. </p>
+  <p class="post-excerpt">Our aim is to understand visual information processing and how animals see their world.<br>Our multidisciplinary group aims to understand and reconstruct how small eyes and small brains are able to reliably and efficiently process vast amounts of visual information. </p>
 </div><!-- /.tile -->

 <div class="tile">